N. A. Semashko City Hospital No. 1: History

+Since 1931, the hospital had a separate children's hospital with 120 beds, headed by Dr. E. M Grinberg.
+In 1931 an otolaryngological department was opened.

 Object of cultural heritage

 The N. A. Semashko City Hospital No. 1 is one of two architectural monuments of the Soviet avant-garde in Rostov-on-Don, the other being the Rostov Drama Theatre.
 The facades of the hospital are made of facing silicate bricks, the architecture is functional: the shape of the windows indicate the purpose of the rooms behind them.

 When the hospital administration decided to construct a new 12-storey building and to demolish the old buildings, an inquiry was instituted.
 A compromise solution allowed the combination of the construction of a new building with the preservation of architecturally significant features.
 But in 2012 the conflict flared up again.
 The hospital management appealed directly to the governor of Rostov Oblast Vasiliy Golubev.
 The Regional Office of the All-Russian Society for the Protection of Historical and Cultural Monuments initiated an expert examination in Stavropol and asked for the support of Aleksandr Petrovich Kudryavtsev, the Chairman of the Academic Council for the Protection of the Heritage of the Russian Academy of Architecture and Construction Sciences.

 In early 2013, the administration of Rostov Oblast recognized the complex of hospital buildings as an object of cultural heritage of regional significance.
 In December 2013, the governor authorized the reconstruction of the complex, which will be completed by October 2014.